babazaroni/RoboND-Kinematics-Project/project_report.md

 ![alt text][image4]

-Below is a hand drawn diagram listing the locations of the alpha, a and d constants and the q variables.
+Below is a hand drawn diagram listing the locations of the `alpha`, `a` and `d` constants and the `q` variables.
 The alphas represent the orientation of a joint's z axis from the previous joint's z axis.
 The a's are the displacement of the joint's z axis from the previous joint's z axis along the x axis.
-The d constant is the displacement of the joint's x axis from the prevous joint x axis along the z axis.
+The `d` constant is the displacement of the joint's x axis from the prevous joint x axis along the z axis.
 The theta's represent the joint's angle of movement.

 ![alt text][image6]